Giordano Vitale

-Giordano Vitale or Vitale Giordano (October 15, 1633 – November 3, 1711) was an Italian mathematician.
+Giordano Vitale or Vitale Giordano (born Bitonto, October 15, 1633 – November 3, 1711) was an Italian mathematician.
 He is best known for his theorem on Saccheri quadrilaterals.
 He may also be referred to as Vitale Giordani, Vitale Giordano da Bitonto, and simply Giordano.

 Life

-Giordano was born in Bitonto, in southeastern Italy, probably on October 15, 1633.
+Giordano was born in Bitonto, in the Kingdom of Naples, probably on October 15, 1633.
 As an adolescent he left (or was forced to leave) his city and, after an adventurous youth (that included killing his brother-in-law for calling him lazy) he became a soldier in the Pontifical army.
 During these adventures he read his first book of mathematics, the Aritmetica prattica by Clavius.
 At twenty-eight, living in Rome, he decided to devote himself to mathematics.
 The most important book he studied was Euclid's Elements in the Italian translation by Commandino.

 In Rome he made acquaintance with the renowned mathematicians Giovanni Borelli and Michelangelo Ricci, who became his friends.
 He was employed for a year as a mathematician by ex-Queen Christina of Sweden during her final stay in Rome.
 In 1667, a year after its foundation by Louis XIV, he became a lecturer in mathematics at the French Academy in Rome, and in 1685 he gained the chair of mathematics at the prestigious Sapienza University of Rome.
 Friend of Vincenzo Viviani, Giordano met Leibniz in Rome when Leibniz stayed there during his journey through Italy in the years 1689–90.
 He gave Leibniz a copy of the second edition of his book Euclide restituto.
 Giordano died on November 3, 1711, and was buried in the San Lorenzo in Damaso basilica church in Rome.